KING’S LYNN TO DEREHAM RAILWAY

 At Swaffham, the track bed has been blocked off by new building developments.

-Between Wendling and Dereham, the track bed has completely gone and has been replaced by the A47, which partly takes the exact route the railway once ran over.
+Between Wendling and Dereham, the track bed has been completely removed and replaced by the A47, which partly follows the railway's former route.

 Wendling station was also demolished during the construction of the A47 bypass; all that remains is a residential road with the name.